AVR-biosecurity-bioinformatics/freyr/docs/insect_coi.md

 SLURM scripts are the best way to run `freyr` for proper, large datasets, as your analysis will run on the server without needing interaction with your personal computer.
 BASC has a [good guide](http://users.basc.science.depi.vic.gov.au/jobs/slurm/sbatch/) to using `sbatch`, including a very useful [SLURM script generator](http://jsgen.basc.science.depi.vic.gov.au/).

+There is also a template SLURM script for running `freyr` on BASC available at [`./supplementary_scripts/basc_template.slurm`](/supplementary_scripts/basc/basc_template.slurm).

 ### Optional: Running a test dataset

-`freyr` comes packaged with a small test dataset that can be used to quickly check that the pipeline is working as expected.
+`freyr` comes packaged with a small test dataset that can be used to quickly check that the pipeline is working as expected and get you familiar with pipeline outputs.
 Typically, this should take only 5-10 minutes if the BASC job queue isn't full, and is most easily done in an interactive shell.
 To run `freyr` on this dataset, use the following commands:

 ```
 ## run these inside your cloned directory (ie. $working_dir)